 There’s nothing like an Italian red sauce for a comforting, filling meal.
 This Instant Pot meat sauce is a snap to make and excellent served over pasta, polenta, or in lasagna.

 My mom makes the best meat sauce.
 The best.
-It’s one of those meals that I just can’t quite replicate perfectly.
-Or at least I always feel like it’s not quite right.
-My sons, on the other hand, will tell you that mine is as good as Grammy’s — maybe even better.
+My sons will tell you that mine is as good as Grammy’s — maybe even better.
 (Mom’s is always best, right??)

-This red sauce is an adaptation for the Instant Pot, for those of us who need to get dinner on the table in a hurry without stirring a pot on the stove for hours.
+This one pot pasta sauce is an adaptation for the Instant Pot, for those of us who need to get dinner on the table in a hurry without stirring a pot on the stove for hours.

 An easy meat sauce that comes together in under an hour in an Instant Pot, but tastes like it’s been simmering all day?
 It’s a winner.